Optimal quantum control via genetic algorithms for quantum state engineering in driven-resonator mediated networks: Results

 \subsection{Analysis of performance: case studies}

 Below we outline the optimal control schemes found when applying the CGA approach to prepare genuinely entangled 3 and 4 -qubit states from completely separable initial states.
 In doing so this acts as a proof of principle --- for both the Hamiltonian $\tilde{H}$, and the optimization method --- with respect to entanglement generation in general and state preparation specifically.
-Below we consider the physically reasonable maximum coupling and driving $g_0, \xi_0 = 2\pi~ 200$MHz, and total time-scales of the order of $\tau T \approx 10$ns (see appendix \ref{algo_details} for full details).
-We specifically consider 3 states: GHZ state, three-qubit Dicke states with two excitation, and the 4 qubit ``Box" Cluster state.
+Below we consider the physically reasonable maximum coupling and driving $g_0, \xi_0 = 2\pi~ 200$MHz, and total time-scales $\tau T \leq 10$ns (see appendix \ref{algo_details} for full details). \commjbred{An important point to make is that such timescales are considerably shorter than the typical gate times associated with two-qubit operations on superconducting platforms, which are commonly of the order of $100$ns {\cite{kjaergaard2020superconducting, huang2020superconducting}}.
+This means that each of the following protocols operate on a much faster timescale than their circuit counterparts which prepare the same state.} We specifically consider 3 states: GHZ state, three-qubit Dicke states with two excitation, and the 4 qubit ``Box" Cluster state.

 \paragraph{GHZ state.} GHZ states are relevant genuinely tripartite entangled states~\cite{dur2000three} defined by